Generic Name: zidovudine (zye-DOE-vue-deen) (Intravenous route)

 Pharmacologic Class: Nucleoside Reverse Transcriptase Inhibitor

-Zidovudine (also known as AZT) injection is used in combination with other anti-virus medicines in the treatment of the infection caused by the human immunodeficiency virus (HIV).
-HIV is the virus responsible for acquired immune deficiency syndrome (AIDS).
+Zidovudine (also known as AZT) injection is used together with other medicines for the treatment of the infection caused by the human immunodeficiency virus (HIV).
+HIV is the virus that causes acquired immune deficiency syndrome (AIDS).
 Zidovudine injection is used to slow the progression of disease in patients infected with HIV who have advanced symptoms, early symptoms, or no symptoms at all.
-This medicine also is used to help prevent pregnant women who have HIV from passing the virus to their babies during pregnancy and at birth.
+This medicine is also used to help prevent pregnant women who have HIV from passing the virus to their babies during pregnancy and at birth.

-Zidovudine injection will not cure or prevent HIV infection or AIDS; however, it helps keep HIV from reproducing and appears to slow down the destruction of the immune system.
-This may help delay the development of problems usually related to AIDS or HIV disease.
+Zidovudine injection will not cure or prevent HIV infection or AIDS, however, it helps keep HIV from reproducing and appears to slow down the destruction of the immune system.
+This may help delay the development of problems that usually result from AIDS or HIV disease.
 Zidovudine injection will not keep you from spreading HIV to other people.
 People who receive this medicine may continue to have the problems usually related to AIDS or HIV disease.

 In deciding to use a medicine, the risks of taking the medicine must be weighed against the good it will do.
 This is a decision you and your doctor will make.
 For this medicine, the following should be considered:

 Tell your doctor if you have ever had any unusual or allergic reaction to this medicine or any other medicines.
 Also tell your health care professional if you have any other types of allergies, such as to foods, dyes, preservatives, or animals.
 For non-prescription products, read the label or package ingredients carefully.